satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Discussion\ :sup:``[v] <#cmnt22>`_`\

-The current review process is extremely complex rife with social context.
+The current review process is extremely complex, reflecting the demands of academia and its social context.
 When one reviews a paper, there are considerations of content, relevance, presentation, validity, as well as readership.

 There are branches of science where frequent incremental publication is the optimal distribution of information; quantity does not preclude quality.
-Moreover, science is a human endeavor rife with social context.
-As such, bias, elitism, etc. can also be part of a desirable self-focusing feedback cycle.

 Our vision of the future of scientific review aims to raise the integrity of science by reducing bias, improving the quality and